 July is a great month to visit Guadeloupe and enjoy its many attractions.
-Local festivals and events bring the island to life in July, so don't miss out on the gwo ka festival, All Day in or Créole Jazz!
+Local festivals and events bring the island to life in July, so don't miss out on the gwoka festival, All Day In Music Festival or Créole Jazz!

 Pointe-a-Pitre et le gwo ka.